strykeforce/strykeforce.github.io/content/posts/talon-training.md

 draft: false
 weight: 1
 ---
-Stryke Force hosted West Michigan FRC teams for a Talon SRX motor training on December 9, 2017.
+Stryke Force hosted students and mentors from West Michigan FRC teams for a Talon SRX motor training on December 9, 2017.

 ## Course Material